EspeIgira/-News-Highlight/README.md

 ## Description

-  {News Highlight is an application which displays articles of news and list them.}, {Created 15th December 2018}
+{News Highlight is an application which displays articles of news and list them.
+Able to help users to view all lists from news articles from various sources}, {Created 15th December 2018}

 ## Setup/Installation Requirements